July 20, 2021 by Olivier Goffart and Simon Hausmann

 Today's release is a very early version, that already supports basic features like selecting build profiles as well as build targets.
 For newcomers, this feature makes release builds easier to discover.
 They will no longer miss that by default they will get un-optimized debug builds, resulting in poor performing code.

-cargo-ui also nicely highlights errors and warnings encountered during the build.
+also nicely highlights errors and warnings encountered

 Looking Ahead

-We would like to extend this basic feature set with tools for advanced rustaceans, as we continue to work on cargo-ui.
-For example, a graphical way to visualize crate dependencies, configuring features used during the build, and editing of the Cargo.toml files.
+visualize crate dependencies, configuring features used during the build, and editing of the Cargo.toml files.

 Try it out